sliced-bread/Slicedbread.ConfigureAwaitEnforcer/README.md

 A command line tool for ensuring `ConfigureAwait()` is specified for all `await` calls in a solution.
 Ideal for running in a CI pipeline.

 - Run on existing codebases - `await`s without `ConfigureAwait()` will get a free pass on the first run on the tool.
-Only new/modified code will flag an error, allowing you to add this now and fix existing code later.
+Only new/modified code will flag an error, allowing you to add this now and fix existing code later
-- Supports `dynamic` - Enforces that when `await` is called on a a `dynamic` object, `ConfigureAwait()` must be present
+- Supports `dynamic` - Enforces that when `await` is called on something `dynamic`, `ConfigureAwait()` must still be present
-- Intergrats with CI pipelines - Uses a non-zero exit code when new invalid `await` is found, allowing you to cause the build to fail
+- Integrates with CI pipelines - Uses a non-zero exit code when new invalid `await` is found, allowing you to fail the build

 ```
 > Slicedbread.ConfigureAwaitEnforcer.exe   MySolution.sln